 Warning: This article discusses mental health issues and suicide and may be distressing for some readers.

-Sinead O'Connor is mourning the loss of her 17-year-old son Shane who was found dead days after he went missing from an Irish hospital, where he was reportedly on suicide watch.
+O'Connor's 17-year-old son Shane was found dead days after he went missing from an Irish hospital, where he was reportedly on suicide watch.

 Where to find help and support: